bisestashah-commits/ai-agent-dev-setup-Bisesta/VERIFICATION.md

 ServerConnectionTestedWorkingEvidenceRolldice✅✅✅Screenshot + Test outputBootcamp AI Agent✅✅✅Screenshot + Test outputCalendar Booking✅✅✅Screenshot + Test outputGitHub✅✅✅Screenshot + Repository interaction

 Troubleshooting Documentation

-Issue 1: GitHub MCP Server Failure
+Issue 1: GitHub MCP Server Authentication Failure

-Problem: The github MCP server repeatedly failed to authenticate despite correcting the JSON structure and generating new PATs.
+Problem: The GitHub MCP server repeatedly failed to authenticate despite correcting the JSON structure and generating new Personal Access Tokens (PATs).
 Solution: The issue was resolved by generating a new PAT with the repo scope and setting the token as a Windows System Environment Variable (GITHUB_PERSONAL_ACCESS_TOKEN), forcing the variable to load reliably before the Claude process started.
 Prevention: For stability, system-level environment variables should be the preferred method for sensitive secrets over application configuration files.
+Key Learnings:

+Environment variables at the system level are more reliable than app-level configs Always verify PAT permissions match required scopes Restart Claude Desktop after environment variable changes

 Final Verification Statement
-I, verify that:
+I, Bisesta Shah, verify that:

-All 4 MCP servers are properly configured and connected Each server has been tested and is fully functional The GitHub MCP server successfully interacts with this repository This repository contains 5+ meaningful commits following Git best practices All screenshots are clear, authentic, and demonstrate required functionality All documentation is complete and meets submission requirements
+✅ All 4 MCP servers are properly configured and connected ✅ Each server has been tested and is fully functional ✅ The GitHub MCP server successfully interacts with this repository ✅ This repository contains 5+ meaningful commits following Git best practices ✅ All screenshots are clear, authentic, and demonstrate required functionality ✅ All documentation is complete and meets submission requirements

+Signature: Bisesta Shah
+Date: 29 Nov 2025

+Additional Notes
+The setup process provided valuable insights into MCP server architecture and the importance of proper authentication configuration.
+The GitHub server integration proved to be the most complex but also the most powerful, enabling direct repository management through Claude.
+The troubleshooting experience with environment variables reinforced the importance of understanding how different operating systems handle configuration and secrets management.

 Next Steps
 With environment verification complete, I am ready to proceed to Week 2 of the AI Agent Developer bootcamp.
 Environment Status: ✅ READY FOR DEVELOPMENT

+Resources Used

+MCP Documentation
+GitHub Personal Access Tokens Guide
+Claude Desktop Configuration
+Windows Environment Variables Setup

+This verification document demonstrates successful completion of Week 1 environment setup requirements for the AI Agent Developer bootcamp.